cozy/cozy-stack/docs/files.md

 rename/move it.
 The difference is the first one uses an id to identify the file/directory to update, and the second one uses the path.

+Some specific attributes of the patch can be used:
-The `dir_id` attribute can be updated to move a file or directory.
+  - `dir_id` attribute can be updated to move a file or directory
+  - `move_to_trash` boolean to specify that the file needs to be moved to the trash
+  - `permanent_delete` boolean to specify that the files needs to be deleted (after being trashed)

 #### HTTP headers